 • Patient Advocates/Representatives

 We expect the process to take 18-24 months and involve 9 to 12 one-day meetings in London.
-The first meeting of the GDG will be held on 13 July 2018.
+The first meeting of the GDG was held in July 2018.